Postgraduate Information Session

 The Master of US Studies is more than just a degree.
 You will have unprecedented access to the academic and professional networks that the United States Studies Centre has leveraged in Australia and the US.
 This includes internship opportunities on Capitol Hill through our advanced degree program.

-Find out more at our Postgraduate Information Evening with an expert panel discussion on the Syrian crisis (see details below).
+Find out more at our Postgraduate Information Evening with an expert panel discussion on Obama's Sixth Year (see details below).

 You will also have the opportunity to speak one-on-one with our academics, current and graduate students.

 Obama's Sixth Year: Transformative Leader or Lame Duck?

 Wednesday 14 May 2014

 The enduring idea that the US president is all-powerful is directly at odds with the facts.
 The reality is that the nature of the US system of government makes it very difficult for any president to pass domestic reforms.
 Furthermore, it is not just the constitution and divided government that restrict what presidents can change.
 They are also beholden to larger economic and international forces.
 Because of these forces and Obama’s own instincts it is plausible to argue that Obama's foreign policy has been more traditional and risk-adverse than the more radical decisions taken by the George W. Bush presidency.

 Our expert panel of US Studies Centre academics will discuss the Affordable Health-Care Act and Obama’s attempts to address the issue of inequality in the US.
 Obama has of course faced opposition on these issues and others.
 The nature of this opposition - from the Republican Party, the Tea Party and others – will be examined.
 Obama’s relations with the media, his struggle to move from campaigning to governing and then back again and his fading public popularity will also be debated.